ibm-cloud-docs/netezza/security/saml-docs.md

 ## Configure ACS url and SLO endpoint on IDP
 {: #config_acsurl}

-1. Login to Cyclops as an admin.
+1. Login to cyclops as a user who is part of the administrative group.
 1. Select IDP configuration topic.
-You can see ACS url and SLO endpoint on this page.
+Copy ACS url and SLO endpoint seen on this page.
 1. Login to the IDP portal.
 1. Navigate to your SAML application.
-1. Edit app configuration and update the ACS url and Slo endpoint that is displayed in the console.
+1. Edit app configuration and add the ACS url and SLO endpoint from step 2.